-Overall, the City has continued strong in the fourth year of the CAP implementation.
+Overall, the City has continued strong in the fifth year of the CAP implementation.
 Several key achievements have been realized continuing the solid foundation for the work still to be done.
 The CAP checklist, including the TDM Guidelines, has been implemented for several years and continues to encourage development to meet GHG reduction measures and CAP requirements.
 Starting off with a strong educational focus can also help to ensure that residents are committed to and supporting the overall GHG reduction goals.

 To ensure that the CAP goals and targets are fully realized additional work is still needed.
 There needs to be continued commitment to ensuring regularized integration of the CAP into City functioning and to continue a robust resident educational effort.
 This includes encouraging greater participation in SMUD's renewable Greenergy program, as we have not yet received the participation rates we set as a goal.
-There also needs to be continued monitoring of climate-related regulations at the State-level which will need to be amended into the CAP.
+There also needs to be continued monitoring of climate-related regulations at the State-level which will need to be included in the CAP update.
+Continued coordination on a local and regional scall is also important as many climate change related work needs to be addressed at a broader scale to have more meaningful impact.
 Identifying climate-related innovative ideas in other locations that could be adapted for local context is also a useful tool to ensure continued GHG reductions.